TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 # Console.HabitTracker by fdv

 ## My Project for creating a habit tracker in C#.
-When you start the program, you can add, delete, update, or view habits and there quantities.
+When you start the program, you can add, delete, update, or view habits and their quantities.

 ### Given Requirements:
 1. This habit can't be tracked by time (ex. hours of sleep), only by quantity (ex. number of water glasses a day)